-- 470 because the meridional gradient of low-level θ is negative (as can be seen in the composite maps) while the background PV gradient is positive, so northward displacement of air is associated with lower boundary $\theta' > 0$ (inducing cyclonic flow) but a negative PV anomaly (inducing anticyclonic flow) so that the net vorticity anomaly has the opposite sign to the PV anomaly near the lower boundary.
-By the time of maximum growth rate, the upper-tropospheric feature is dominant and large amplitude in the sense that the tropopause comes down low within the TPV, particularly in the matched composite.
-In this situation, the - 475 PV also tilts westwards with height.
-In both the matched and unmatched composites, there is a secondary maximum in PV near the ground.
-These features indicate the influence of diabatic and frictional processes since the development of a new maximum could not occur in conservative flow.
-Attribution of the mid-tropospheric PV anomaly in Arctic cyclones to individual processes is beyond the scope of this paper but could be investigated for individual cases using methods previously used for extratropical cyclones such as "PV tracers" (e.g., Chagnon et al., 2013; Stoelinga, 1996) or Lagrangian trajectories (e.g., Joos and Wernli, 2012).

-The evolution of the composite structure tilt in ξ , relative to the cyclone motion direction (calculated as described in Sect.
-2.2), is summarised for the matched and unmatched cyclones in Fig. 11.
+- 400 over height levels where the low-level thermal anomaly dominates the wind field in PV inversion (Methven et al., 2005).
+It arises because the meridional gradient of low-level θ is negative (as can be seen in the composite maps) while the background PV gradient is positive, so northward displacement of air is associated with lower boundary $\theta' > 0$ (inducing cyclonic flow) but a negative PV anomaly (inducing anticyclonic flow).
+By the time of maximum growth rate, the upper-tropospheric feature is dominant and large amplitude in the sense that the tropopause comes down low within the TPV, particularly in the matched - 405 composite.
+In this situation, the PV also tilts westwards with height.
+In both the matched and unmatched composites, there is a secondary maximum in PV near the ground and additionally for the matched composite, enhanced PV in the mid-troposphere.
+These features indicate the influence of diabatic and frictional processes since the development of a new maximum could not occur in conservative flow. - The evolution of the composite structure tilt in ξ , relative to the cyclone motion direction, is summarised for the matched and unmatched cyclones in Fig. 10.
 The tilt upshear (i.e., rearwards relative to the cyclone propagation direction) is greatest at time of maximum growth rate, the necessary configuration for baroclinic growth.
 The tilt is also rearwards at earlier times in both composites, although more strongly in the unmatched cases.
-As baroclinic

-- 485 waves grow the tilt is expected to tend towards a phase-locked configuration between tropopause-level and low-level counterpropagating Rossby waves-if the tilt is initially less than this then it will increase with time as the wave amplifies which is counter to the differential advection of the disturbances by the shear flow (Heifetz et al., 2004).
+As baroclinic waves grow the tilt is expected to tend towards a phase-locked configuration between tropopause-level and low-level counter-propagating Rossby waves-if the tilt is initially less than this then it will increase with time as the wave amplifies which is counter to the differential advection - 415 of the disturbances by the shear flow.
 This may explain the composite behaviour observed.
-However, it is also possible that the structures of systems averaged in the composite are most similar in their phase-locked configuration at time of maximum growth, and the weaker tilt and amplitude at earlier times is a result of - 490 averaging together systems with different structures.
+However, it is also possible that the structures of systems averaged in the composite are most similar in their phase-locked configuration at time of maximum growth, and the weaker tilt and amplitude at earlier times is a result of averaging together systems with different structures.
 After the time of maximum growth, the tilt reduces markedly.
 However, despite this general similarity in evolution, there are differences between the two composites that are robust given the marked standard errors in the ξ centre displacements.
-The matched cyclones acquire a maximum tilt distance (distance between the upper-tropospheric maximum in ξ and that at 900 hPa) of ≈ 150 km compared to ≈ 180 km for the unmatched cyclones at the time of maximum growth rate.
-The unmatched cyclones are more strongly tilted than the matched cyclones in the hours up to - 495 and including the time of maximum growth rate.
-These findings are consistent with the matched Arctic cyclones interacting with an isolated TPV shortly before the time of maximum growth rate and forming a single columnar vortex structure, while unmatched cyclones have rearward tilts at all stages, consistent with baroclinic wave growth through interaction between the low-level wave on the Arctic Frontal Zone and a tropopause-level disturbance.
+The matched cyclones acquire a maximum tilt distance (distance between the upper-tropospheric maximum in ξ and that at 900 hPa) of ≈ 120 km compared to ≈ 160 km for the unmatched cyclones at the time of maximum growth rate.
+The matched cyclones also retain their tilted structure for a shorter time, aligning vertically (below ~ 300 hPa) only 12 hours following maximum growth rate.
+These findings are consistent with the matched Arctic cyclones interacting with an isolated TPV and forming a single columnar vortex structure, while unmatched cyclones have rearward tilts at all stages, consistent with baroclinic wave growth through interaction between the low-level wave on the Arctic Frontal Zone and a tropopause-level disturbance.